datatheorem/strongarm/README.md

 ### One-off ideas

-We could see exactly which APIs are being accessed (`imported_functions`) - we could change that API so we can query imported classes as well.
+* We could see exactly which APIs are being accessed (`imported_functions`) - we could change that API so we can query imported classes as well.
 Could report when an unsafe/deprecated API is used.
 "In function `-[ClassSignature methodSignature]`, `UIAlertView` is created, which was deprecated in iOS x.x.
 Update to supported APIs."

+    - We can also see exactly which private APIs are accessed, and where in the code.
+We don't even have to hard-code classes to look for, we can just look at the symbol entry and see the path the symbol is referenced from.
+    If the path contains `/System/Library/PrivateFrameworks/` (or similar), we know a private API is being accessed.
+    We could make an App Store Blocker check?

-Port 'privacy sensitive APIs' check from interject (what does that do?)
+* Port 'privacy sensitive APIs' check from interject (what does that do?)

-If we implement the described idea for expanding dataflow tracking to see every object instantiation/associated method calls, we can see exactly what filesystem paths are hit by the app.
+* If we implement the described idea for expanding dataflow tracking to see every object instantiation/associated method calls, we can see exactly what filesystem paths are hit by the app.
 Maybe some FS paths are insecure/shared by apps?
 Ask Alban.
 Could also see keychain access maybe.
 See when app spawns/listens to local web server?

-Could have two data flow routines: `determine_register_contents_basic`, which is a bootstrap to mark basic blocks, and reads instructions in reverse-sequential order to determine register contents (which ignores control flow).
+* Could have two data flow routines: `determine_register_contents_basic`, which is a bootstrap to mark basic blocks, and reads instructions in reverse-sequential order to determine register contents (which ignores control flow).
 Once we have basic blocks parsed, we could have `determine_register_contents_control_flow`, which will read register contents but respect basic blocks.
 How could we specify which code paths to take?

-Check if critical validation delegates have really short implementations?
+* Check if critical validation delegates have really short implementations?

-Again, depending on how far we go with tracking object references, we could look at `-didReceiveMemoryWarning` implementations and see how much resources are being freed.
+* Again, depending on how far we go with tracking object references, we could look at `-didReceiveMemoryWarning` implementations and see how much resources are being freed.
 We could do similar behavior with other system-wide event delegates.
 Maybe the app has a camera view that doesn't get paused when app gets a telephony notification, or something.

-I still like the idea of looking for high entropy strings in `sections[__cstring]`.
+* I still like the idea of looking for high entropy strings in `sections[__cstring]`.
 Would have to fiddle with thresholds, but I think it could be useful.
 Could even just do regex checks if gammaray doesn't already (does it?)

-We can see all protocols any class conforms to, along with the class hierarchy.
+* We can see all protocols any class conforms to, along with the class hierarchy.
 Objc leaves lots of runtime data in the MachO.

-We can look if an app passes `nil` to an `error:` out-parameter, or `nil` to a completion block.
+* We can look if an app passes `nil` to an `error:` out-parameter, or `nil` to a completion block.
 This could allow us to create some interesting checks.

-On the same thread, we could even look at any system API accessed, and see what arguments are being passed in every invocation of a given signature.
+On the same note, we could even look at any system API accessed, and see what arguments are being passed in every invocation of a given signature.
 This could be seperated from a single `ObjcFunctionAnalyzer`.

 For example, we could take the whole binary, and call `get_invocation_arguments('NSURL', 'dataTaskWithURL:completionHandler:)`, which would return a List like:
 ```
 ('https://google.com', 0x100008800),
 ('http://my_unsafe_site.com', nil),